aziis98/arnoldi-distribuito/typst-report/main.typ

 = Numerical Experiments

-For the numerical experiments we set $ell = 25$ as size for the Krylov subspace.
+For the numerical experiments we will use a Krylov subspace of dimension $ell = 25$.
 We will use the following test problems

--  *Strong scaling* -- Fixed size problem with and varying number of processes.
+-  *Strong scaling* -- Fixed size problem with varying number of processes.
 We expect this to start slow and get faster as we increase the number of processes up to a certain point where the overhead of communication will start to deteriorate the computation time.

 - *Weak scaling* -- Varying number of processes and varying size of the problem (constant amount of work per node).
 We expect this to start fast and get slower as we increase the size of the problem as the cost of communication will deteriorate the computation time.